arkadiuszsz/json/Readme.md

 iter = json_begin(json, len);
 ```
 To further parse the json file there are two functions.
-First the `json_read` function which read in the next token
+First the `json_read` function which reads in the next token
 and returns the next iterator. `json_read` is useful for reading
 array values.